bbkbbbk/JustWhen/README.md

 <p align="center">JustWhen also be able to send a local notification to user when it's time to leave home.
 So that user (me) won't be late to college.</p>

 ## Overall
-JustWhen is an application i made during the new year breaks and it is my first ios application.
+JustWhen is an application I created during the new year breaks and it is my first ios application.
 I wanted to make an application which will help me keeps track on my class schedule and wanted to learn something new.
 The app is simple and is a good start for beginner.
-I am working on adding score calculator to the app and calculate an estimated GPA.
+I am working on adding score calculator to the app in order to calculate an estimated GPA.
 Also the feature that will let user edit and arrange class within the app.